ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 5. Now that you have an instance, you need credentials with which you can access it.
 Click **Service credentials** on the left navigation to view credentials that are automatically generated for you.

 6. We need to store these credentials in a Kubernetes secret in order for our analyzer microservice to utilize them.
-From the terminal in the lab environment, login in to your IBM Cloud account.
+From the terminal in the lab environment, login to your IBM Cloud account.
+```
+ibmcloud login
+```
+{: codeblock}

 If you have a federated ID, use the `--sso` option.
 Use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
-```
-ibmcloud login [--sso]
-```
-{: codeblock}

 7. Ensure that you target the resource group in which you created the Tone Analyzer service.
 Remember that you noted this resource group in a previous step.
 ```